LoganFlaherty/sigil-language/README.md

-# sigil-language
+# Sigil
 ## Overview
-A repo for the sigil language, a signal oriented programming language designed around the idea of signal propagation rather than traditional function calls and control flow.
-The core premise is that execution is driven by reactive relationships between sources (signal variables) and sigils (a combined idea of a signal, function, and conditional statement).
+A repo for the Sigil language, a signal oriented programming language designed around the idea of signal propagation rather than traditional function calls and control flow.
+The core premise is that execution is all top-level and driven by the reactive relationships between sources (signal variables) and sigils (a combined idea of a signal, function, and conditional statement).

 ## Recent Updates
 - Heavily optimized the interpreter to only be ~2x slower than python equivalent code.
 - Supports the basic data types (int, float, string literal, and bools).
-No arrays yet, but soon.

 ## Design
 Syntax: